mississinawatech/mississinawatech.github.io/readme.txt

-This application is for creating labels for shipments to ITurity for the Ansonia Local School District
+This application is for creating labels for shipments to ITurity for the Mississinawa School District

 Developed March 2024